If you clip bolts outside, here’s some base knowledge you should have about the bolts you are clipping, and what to look for.

 It’s a spectrum: How “bad” is that “bad bolt”?

 There are different levels of “bad bolt”.
 I’m going to make up sort of a traffic-light-color-scale to try to categorize the nuance here as best as I understand it.
 (Note: I’m making this up based on the best of my understanding.
-Yes, I am a fairly experienced climber, with a decent-sized foundation of knowledge about bolts, i.e. just enough to sound like I know what I’m talking about, but I don’t know everything, I am not a metalurgist, and I am not a mechanical engineer; I am just one guy spouting an opinion based half-formed understanding.
+Yes, I am a fairly experienced climber, with a decent-sized foundation of knowledge about bolts, i.e. just enough to sound like I know what I’m talking about, but I don’t know everything, I am not a metalurgist, and I am not a mechanical engineer; I am just one guy spouting an opinion based on half-formed understanding.
 All this is to say: Don’t trust me blindly.
 Use this to inform your own opinion-making & bolt-evaluations, but don’t take what I say as gospel, I very well could be wrong somewhere!!
 Climbing is dangerous, and you alone are responsible for your own decisions and your own safety.)

 The scale I’ll use: